ldutoit/eelRNA/GOenrichment.md

 ### GO enchrichment analysis

-[results_files/denovoassembly_annotation_report.xls.gz]([results_files/denovoassembly_annotation_report.xls.gz) is the original trinotate output.
+[results_files/denovoassembly_annotation_report.xls.gz](results_files/denovoassembly_annotation_report.xls.gz) is the original trinotate output.
 Note that of the code below is specific to my installation of trinotate.

-https://github.com/trinityrnaseq/trinityrnaseq/wiki/Running-GOSeq contains the methodology fr the go enrichment analysis and was used as a template.
+https://github.com/trinityrnaseq/trinityrnaseq/wiki/Running-GOSeq contains the methodology for the GO enrichment analysis and was used as a template.